rabanti-github/PicoXLSX4j/README.md

 Place all .java files from the PicoXLSX4j source folder into your project.
 The folder structure defines the packages.
 Please use refactoring if you want to relocate the files.

 # Usage
-The [Demo class](https://github.com/rabanti-github/PicoXLSX4j/blob/master/src/picoxlsx4j/demo/PicoXLSX4j.java) contains eight simple use cases.
+The [Demo class](https://github.com/rabanti-github/PicoXLSX4j/blob/master/src/picoxlsx4j/demo/PicoXLSX4j.java) contains nine simple use cases.
 You can find also the full documentation in the [Javadoc-Folder](https://github.com/rabanti-github/PicoXLSX4j/tree/master/dist/javadoc) or as Javadoc annotations in the .java files.<br>